 - Any of the SEL activities

-My favorite has to be the creation of memory books.
+My favorite has to be creating memory books.
 There is just something about creating these nostalgic vibes.

 End of the Year Memory Book